rlauer6/openbedrock/README.md

 At one time a Debian package was available for Bedrock, however the packaging scripts have gone out of maintenance.
 Volunteers welcome.
+I'm going to try to resurrect the Debian packaging scripts and see if we get a first class package for Ubuntu users.
+In the interim, try the `setup-ubuntu.sh` script or follow the instructions below.

 If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt`.
 Here's a list (not guaranteed to be complete) of the packages you may need to